sfiera/gbkiss.org/content/tech/alarm.rst

 Notes
 -----

-Not all alarm tones appear to be programmed like this.
-Pocket Family GB has three blocks in its ROM that look like alarm tones.
-The first is Afterschool chime; the second Silent Night; and the third appears incomplete and unused:
+Not all alarm tones are programmed like this.
+Pocket Family GB has three programmable alarms in its ROM (Afterschool Chime, Silent Night, and Ambulance).
+The remainder are built into the mapper.

 .. code-block:: text